-Staying the course during tough times, particularly with your direct mail efforts, is the key to long-term fundraising success and database health.
+Staying the course during tough times is the key to long-term fundraising success and database health.
 During difficult economic times, you don't want to shy away from your donors.
 You want to stay in touch, while communicating that you are sensitive to the economic environment they—and you—are operating in.
-(You may also want to download a free copy of Fundraising When Times Are Bad.)

 I am often asked if a nonprofit should slow down fundraising efforts during difficult times, such as recessions or periods of high inflation—or even just the general uneasiness in the world we are witnessing today.